ssadedin/groovy-ngs-utils/userguide/chapter-3-vcf-files/working-with-variants.md

 vcf = VCF.parse('test.vcf')
 variant = vcf[0]
 if(variant in vcf)
-    println "Variant $v is in the VCF!"
+    println "Variant $variant is in the VCF!"
 ```

 Note: in testing whether a variant is "in" a VCF, the position and allele are compared.
 However, the dosage (zygosity)